Meet Jasmine, Bridge IDELTOnline Grad Teaching in Bahrain< Back to the TEFL News

 What advice would you give to others who may be interested in teaching in Bahrain?

-My advice for anyone who wants to move to Bahrain is be careful, because the longer you live here the longer you’ll want to stay.
+My advice for anyone who wants to move to Bahrain is to be careful because the longer you live here the longer you’ll want to stay.